GabeItchy/Schooliosis/Science/Distance and Displacement/18032022 An object in motion remains in motion until a force acts on it.md

-k## An Object in motion remains in motion until a force acts on it
+## An Object in motion remains in motion until a force acts on it

 **Who was Isaac Newton**